nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## Introduction
+Are you a tuition center manager who finds it tedious to deal with a large amount of data? **myStudent** is the perfect software to help improve your work experience!

 myStudent is **an easy-to-use, portable and aesthetically-pleasing desktop application for managing students of a tuition center**, optimized for use via a Command Line Interface
 (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you're able to type fast, myStudent can get your work done faster than traditional GUI apps.
+With an intuitive User Interface(UI) design and easy-to-understand commands, myStudent is the perfect software for you.
+Wasting time searching on Google how a command work and racking your brain to create complicated formulas in your Excel sheet is now a thing of the past.
+You can become more productive today!

 ---
 ## About